The Last of Us (video game): Development

 The relationship between Joel and Ellie was the focus of the game; all other elements were developed around it.
-Troy Baker and Ashley Johnson were cast as Joel and Ellie, respectively, and provided voice and motion capture performances.
+Troy Baker and Ashley Johnson were cast as Joel and Ellie and provided voice and motion capture performances.
 Baker and Johnson contributed to the development of the characters; for example, Baker convinced Druckmann that Joel would care for Tess due to his loneliness, and Johnson convinced Druckmann that Ellie should be stronger and more defensive.
 Following comparisons to actor Elliot Page, Ellie's appearance was redesigned to better reflect Johnson's personality and make her younger.
 The game's other characters also underwent changes.
 The character Tess was originally intended to be the main antagonist, but the team found it difficult to believe her motives.
 The sexuality of the character Bill was originally left vague in the script but later altered to further reflect his homosexuality.

 The Last of Us features an original score composed primarily by Gustavo Santaolalla.
 Known for his minimalist compositions, Santaolalla was contacted early in development.
 He used various instruments to compose the score, including some that he was unfamiliar with, giving a sense of danger and innocence.
 This minimalist approach was also taken with the game's sound and art design.
 The sound of the infected was one of the first tasks during development; the team experimented with the sound in order to achieve the best work possible.
 To achieve the sound of the Clicker, they hired voice actress Misty Lee, who provided a sound that audio lead Phillip Kovats described as originating in the "back of the throat".
 The art department took various pieces of work as inspiration, such as Robert Polidori's photographs following Hurricane Katrina, which were used as a reference point when designing the flooded areas of Pittsburgh.
 The art department were forced to negotiate for things that they wished to include, due to the strong differing opinions of the team during development.
 Ultimately, the team settled on a balance between simplicity and detail; while Straley and Druckmann preferred the former, the art team preferred the latter.
 The game's opening credits were produced by Sony's San Diego Studio.